 Lower capital limit if above the qualifying age for pension credit, guarantee credit, or permanently residing in a care home is £10,000.

-For a person born on or before 5 July 1952 living alone, or living with other people who do not qualify for a winter payment £200 (one-off payment).
+This year, for a person born on or before 5 July 1952 living alone, or living with other people who do not qualify for a winter payment, £200 (one-off payment).

 £100 each (£200 in total) for a couple who both qualify.

 £300 for people aged 80 or over (maximum per household).

 To qualify for the winter fuel payment if you live in a care home, you need to have been living there for 13 weeks or more (from the point when people qualify, which is the week beginning with the third Monday in September).
 Additionally, you must not be receiving income-based jobseeker's allowance, pension credit, or income-related employment and support allowance.
 If you do qualify, the amount of your payment will be £100, or £150 if aged over 80.